fabstr/etherpad-latex/README.md

 permissions on this directory.
 - `ETHERPADLITEHOST` is the web address where the web server can reach the etherpad-lite process.
-- `ETHERPADLITEAPIKEY` is the api key defined in etherpad-lite's `settings.json`
+- `ETHERPADLITEAPIKEY` is the api key defined in etherpad-lite's `APIKEY.txt`
 - `LATEXMKPATH` is the absolute path to the binary `latexmk`
 - `PDFLATEXPATH` is the absolute path to the binary `pdflatex`